civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(2)** Paragraphs 5(i) and (j) of the Act are replaced by the following:

-    persons and entities engaged in a **prescribed** business, profession or activity;
+    persons and entities engaged in a prescribed business, profession or activity;

-    persons and entities engaged in a **prescribed** business or profession, while carrying out **a prescribed activity**;
+    persons and entities engaged in a prescribed business or profession, while carrying out a prescribed activity;

   **(3)** Paragraph 5(l) of the Act is replaced by the following:

-    departments and agents **or mandataries** of Her Majesty in right of Canada or of a province that are engaged in the business of accepting deposit liabilities, that **issue or** sell money orders to, **or redeem them from**, the public or that sell prescribed precious metals, while carrying out **a prescribed activity**; and
+    departments and agents or mandataries of Her Majesty in right of Canada or of a province that are engaged in the business of accepting deposit liabilities, that issue or sell money orders to, or redeem them from, the public or that sell prescribed precious metals, while carrying out a prescribed activity; and

 ### Section 409